GeoscienceAustralia/PyRate/README.rst

 To run the test suite, enter these commands in the terminal::

-   pip install -r requirements-test.txt python -m pytest tests
+   pip install -r requirements-test.txt python3 -m pytest -m "not slow" tests/

 To run the tests for a single module (e.g. test_timeseries.py), use this command::

-   python -m pytest tests/test_timeseries.py
+   python3 -m pytest tests/test_timeseries.py